GoogleChrome/lighthouse-ci/docs/server.md

 In other words, the server has very weak authentication mechanisms by default and **anyone with HTTP access to the server will be able to view your Lighthouse results and upload data to the server**.
 If your Lighthouse reports contain sensitive information or you would like to prevent unauthorized users from uploading builds, you have a few options outlined below.

-### Project & Admin Tokens
+### Build & Admin Tokens

-LHCI has two built-in authentication mechanisms enabled by default: the project token and the admin token.
+LHCI has two built-in authentication mechanisms enabled by default: the build token and the admin token.

-The _project token_ allows a user to _upload new data_ to a particular project, but does not allow the destruction or editing of any historical data.
-If your project is open source and you want to collect Lighthouse data on pull requests from external contributors then you should consider the _project token_ to be public knowledge.
+The _build token_ allows a user to _upload new data_ to a particular project, but does not allow the destruction or editing of any historical data.
+If your project is open source and you want to collect Lighthouse data on pull requests from external contributors then you should consider the _build token_ to be public knowledge.

 The _admin token_ allows a user to _edit or delete data_ from a particular project. **The admin token should only be shared with trusted users and never placed in the CI environment**, even in open source projects with external contributors.
 Anyone with the admin token can delete the entire project's data.